Keeneland Race Day Guide: Tips for First-Time Visitors

 If you've never bet on horses before, don't overthink it.
 The minimum bet is usually $2 and there are plenty of windows and self-service machines to place your wagers.

 My personal strategy?
+Place my bet and tuck my head between my legs.
+Well, kinda.
 I look for horses with cool names and bet on my favorites.
-I'm not crunching numbers or studying racing forms.
-I'm having fun.
+No racing forms, no number crunching.
+Just vibes and hope.

 What to Drink

 Keeneland has several bars throughout the grounds and the lines move.
-My drink of choice is the Keeneland Breeze — bourbon, ginger ale, and orange liqueur.
-It's refreshing, it's perfectly Lexington, and it's become my race day tradition.
+My drink of choice is the Keeneland Breeze: bourbon, ginger ale, and orange liqueur.
+It's refreshing, it's perfectly Lexington, and it's my go to.

 Last time I was there I paired it with a Pappy Van Winkle Barrel Fermented cigar from Drew Estate.
 If you enjoy a good cigar, Keeneland is one of the finest places you'll ever smoke one.
-There's something about watching thoroughbreds run while sipping bourbon and smoking a great cigar that feels like a scene from another era.
+There is something about watching thoroughbreds run while sipping bourbon and smoking a great cigar that just feels right.

 Where to Eat